+A legal malpractice case can be extremely complex and requires a high degree of skill.
 Sometimes a lawyer not only disappoints you but also fails to handle your legal matter with the level of competence you have the right to expect.
 When this happens, your trust has been shattered and your rights may be lost.
 If your attorney violates a standard of care owed to you as a client and commits negligence that directly causes you damage, you have a case for legal malpractice.

 Legal malpractice comes in many forms, including:

 - Missing a deadline for filing a claim (statute of limitations)

 - Failure to advise a client about specific details of a case or settlement

 - Failure to prosecute a case and having it dismissed as a result

 - Improperly using the client’s funds

 - A conflict of interest between the lawyer and client

 Attorneys and other professionals (doctors, accountants, etc.) are expected to use their expertise and professional judgment in dealing with the matters they handle.
 An attorney who acts with competence and good faith will be excused under the law if their judgment proves wrong, as long as his or her actions would be considered acceptable among experienced lawyers handling similar matters.

 Should you fire the attorney you believe committed the malpractice?